Mesothelioma Symptoms

 Because few physicians have ever dealt with mesothelioma, the condition and its symptoms are easy to overlook.
 Being aware of early symptoms and pushing for a diagnosis gives you valuable treatment time.

 If you suspect you have been given a misdiagnosis, don’t be afraid to seek a second opinion.
-A good doctor not only won’t mind that you do, he or she will encourage you to take the steps you need to feel more comfortable.
+A good doctor not only won’t mind that you do, but they will encourage you to take the steps you need to feel more comfortable.

 Mesothelioma is a highly specialized type of cancer.
 Most doctors, even oncologists, have little to no experience diagnosing or treating it.
 Especially if you have the risk factors for mesothelioma, if you experience symptoms that concern you, seek out a specialist in this kind of cancer or a cancer center that staffs experts in mesothelioma.
 It could be the best decision you make for your health and your future.